 Welcome to Sydney Animal Behaviour Service

 Since 1992, cases from all over Australia involving dog, cat, bird and horse behaviour problems have been assessed by the team at SABS.
 Problems such as elimination disorders, aggression, fears and phobias, separation anxiety, obsessive compulsive disorders, cognitive dysfunction are commonly seen.
 These conditions and many others have been successfully managed and treated.
-By using up-to-date and humane behaviour modification techniques that do not use punishment, environmental management and sometimes medication that is individually tailored to each case we can help your pet become the best pet they can be!
+By using scientific methods and up-to-date, humane behaviour modification techniques (that do not use punishment), environmental management and sometimes medication (that is individually tailored to each case) our aim is to help your pet become the best pet they can be!

 Interior Stylist, Designer, Author and Speaker Bettina Deda, interviews Dr Kersti Seksel to cover the aspect of our lives when we attempt to downsize with our beloved pets.
 To hear this podcast, go to Down Sizing with Pets Podcast... .